- For years John Appleby provided information about HANA to the market.

 HANA was introduced in 2011, although little actually happened with HANA in 2011.
 In 2012 and particularly into 2013 and forward, John Appleby of Bluefin Solutions published large amounts of inaccurate information about HANA.
-Appleby’s inaccuracies were so extensive, that this study was created in order to catalogue many (but certainly not all) of Appleby’s statements about HANA and to measure the typical accuracy level of Appleby’s statements about HANA.
+Appleby’s inaccuracies were so extensive that this study was created to catalogue many (but certainly not all) of Appleby’s statements about HANA and to measure the average accuracy level of Appleby’s comments about HANA.

 This study is a document analysis of some of Appleby’s most popular and influential blog posts.
-That is one half of the study.
-The other half is the reality of HANA.
+That is one half of the study while the other half is the reality of HANA.
 Brightwork Research & Analysis has performed the most and the most extensive research of HANA and this website over 250 articles on HANA and S/4HANA (the ERP system mated to HANA).
 That is with the caveat of research outside of benchmarking.
 The entities with the benchmarking evidence around HANA are the database and hardware vendors.
-However, because of license and partnerships, these benchmarks cannot be published, and in the one case where a benchmark was published, it was heavily redacted and rigged in favour of HANA as we covered in the article The Problems with the Strange Lenovo HANA Benchmark.
+However, because of license and partnerships, these benchmarks cannot be published.
+In the one case where a benchmark was published, it was heavily redacted and rigged in favour of HANA, as we covered in the article The Problems with the Strange Lenovo HANA Benchmark.

 Understanding the Retaliatory Measures Against Independent Research